 International Court of Justice Clerkships

 In 2000, New York University School of Law became the first American law school to initiate a clerkship program with the International Court of Justice, and since then, the Law School has sent a recent graduate to serve in the ICJ’s Traineeship program every year.
-NYU Law nominates at least one graduating student or recent graduate who is familiar with international law and has good working knowledge of both English and French to work for ten months in The Hague.
+NYU Law nominates at least one graduating student or recent graduate to work for ten months in The Hague.
+The Court looks in particular for candidates who have excellent results in their law studies, and who have studied, published or worked in international law.
+The official languages of the ICJ are English and French.
+Candidates must have excellent reading, writing and speaking skills in at least one of these.
+A working knowledge of the second official language will be an asset.
 Clerks work with international judges, conduct legal research, draft memoranda, and listen to oral arguments on issues in public international law.
-Note: this year's application deadline is Sunday, January 10, 2016.
+Note: this year's application deadline is Sunday, January 8, 2017.
 Read additional details and information about how to apply.
+Read the official call for applications.

 Kirkland & Ellis New York City Public Service Fellowship

 The Masiyiwa-Bernstein Fellowship will provide three graduating JD students with the opportunity to spend one year working with an innovative human rights organization.
 For 2017-2018, fellows will be selected to work with Namati, the United States Holocaust Memorial Museum, and NYU’s U.S.-Asia Law Institute beginning in September 2017.
-The deadline to apply is November 4, 2016.
+The deadline to apply has been extended to November 10, 2016.
 Find out more about the application process.

 NYS Excelsior Service Fellowship Program